Transfer Info & GUARANTEED ADMISSION

 The California State University assigns high priority to California Community College transfer students who have completed the first two years (with a minimum of 60 units) of the baccalaureate program, including transfer students applying for impacted programs.

-UC Transfer Information
+Transfer Information for UCs

 Transferring Options to the University of California System